ileathan/leat-mine/README.md

 This is another fork of coinhive for headless chrome workers, for example for arm devices.

-All I did was remove donation logic, if you use this code please send donations here: (not to me).
+I removed donation logic and did some refactoring, if you use this code please send donations to (**not me**):

 ```
 BTC: 16ePagGBbHfm2d6esjMXcUBTNgqpnLWNeK